Rose kissed each little face as it passed her to go to bed. The children were tired and smelled sweet after their bath.

 ‘I love you sweet Anna.’

-The little girl skipped and Rose watched her go with tears in her own eyes.
+The little girl skipped inside and Rose watched her go with tears in her own eyes.
+Every child in her orphanage would hear that story at one time or another.